bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 74°
+- 72°
-- Breezy
+- Breezy and Partly Cloudy
-- 41% humidity
+- 46% humidity
-- 18 mph wind
+- 17 mph wind
-- 9% cloud cover
+- 38% cloud cover
 - 66 AQI 🟨
-- 0.41 inches of rain expected in the next 48 hours
+- 0.39 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>